PamAnalyst/Google-Data-Analytics-Capstone-Project/README.md

 ```
 </details>

+Results consistently indicate that casual riders tend to ride twice as long as members on a daily basis, with peaks for both user types observed during weekends.

-Let’s delve deeper into this discrepancy by investigating the maximum trip duration for each usertype to assess its impact on the average.
+Let’s delve deeper into this discrepancy by investigating the **maximum trip duration** for each usertype to assess its impact on the average.

 ![max trip duration](Images/11_max_trip_duration.jpeg)